naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 **The loop MUST continue until ALL tasks in FILTERED_TASKS are processed**

 **If limit reached:**

+**For file edits/str_replace limit:**
+- Report error
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
-- For file edits/str_replace: Report error and skip task
+- If Orchestrator cannot resolve, skip task

+**For retry limit (2 attempts):**
+- Do NOT retry 3rd time with same approach
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Orchestrator will try different strategy

+**For consecutive errors (3 tasks):**
-- For consecutive errors: Create checkpoint and stop
+- Create checkpoint
+- Switch mode: "Use Orchestrator Mode to review and fix issues."
 - Report progress before stopping
+- If Orchestrator cannot resolve, request manual review

+**For infinite loop detection:**
+- If same command executed 3+ times with same result
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Orchestrator will break the loop with different approach

 ## 7. Phase Checkpoint